biolinh/Backup_Mongodb/README.md

 ## Environment Variables

 #### **MY_USER**
-The variable specifies the user to connect the Mysql server.
+The variable specifies the user to connect the Mongo server.
 The đefault value is root

 #### **MONGO_PASS**
-The variable is mandatory and specifies user's password connecting to Mysql server.
+The variable is mandatory and specifies user's password connecting to Mongo server.

 #### **MONGO_HOST**
-The variable specifies the host of Mysql server.
+The variable specifies the host of Mongo server.
 The default value is localhost.
-Noted: if the host isn't localhost value, it's Mysql user must be allowed connect from outside. myuser@% will allow access from anywhere.

 #### **MONGO_BACKUP_DIRECTORY**
 The variable is optional and specifies the location to store the backup files.
 The default value is /backup.